Maximising the Impact and Effectiveness of Your

 Split Second has developed a novel implicit objective method to evaluate your ad moment-by-moment.

-This method identifies which attributes fire or catch attention on a frame-by-frame basis, enabling us to optimise your ad and identify the best 5 seconds to use.
+This method identifies which attributes fire or catch attention on a frame-by-frame basis.
+This enables us to optimise your ad and identify the best 5 seconds to use.
 This approach is particularly useful for advertising TV programs, films, and events.

 IMPULSE Moment-by-Moment Test: A Novel Method for Detecting Affective Responses to Dynamic Audio-visual Content